 - Pale green larvae feed inside the rolled leaves.
 The remains of rolled leaves can stay on the plant throughout summer

-- This species is can be reported as part of teh Big Garden Sawfly Survey (external link)
+- This species is can be reported as part of the Big Garden Sawfly Survey (external link)

-This sawfly can usually be tolerated as part of the biodiversity roses support, there may be a loss of vigour where a large proportion of foliage is affected although plants usually recover.
+This sawfly can usually be treated as part of the biodiversity roses support, there may be a loss of vigour where a large proportion of foliage is affected although plants usually recover and flower well.

 Affected leaves can be picked off before the larvae complete their feeding; this is only feasible when comparatively few leaves are affected.
 The removal of large numbers of leaves will be more harmful to the rose than damage caused by the sawfly.
 Cultivation of the soil around roses during the winter may expose overwintering larvae, but may damage the roots and encourage suckering.